twbs/blog/src/content/posts/2022/bootstrap-4-6-2.md

 - First, we've added an example to our Collapse plugin docs to show how to use horizontal collapsing.
 This has long been possible via our JS, but we never had an official class to utitlize it.

-- Second, we've replaced the deprecated `color-adjust` with `print-color-adjust` as part of the Autoprefixer v10.4.6 issues.
-This should quiet the issues folks have seen from that dependency change.
+- Second, we've replaced the deprecated `color-adjust` with `print-color-adjust` in our Sass files as part of the Autoprefixer v10.4.6 issues.
+This should quiet the issues folks have seen from that dependency change. _If you're using our distribution CSS files, like `bootstrap.min.css`, you may still see the warning._

 Beyond that, we've addressed a few other things: